InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 _Accessing decentralized finance through TypeScript (for Web, Node and React Native environment)_

-`@injectivelabs/sdk-ts` is a TypeScript SDK for writing applications on top of the Injective chain in both a Node.js and a browser environment.
+`@injectivelabs/sdk-ts` is a TypeScript SDK for writing applications on top of the Injective chain in both a Node.js,  browser and react native environment.

 <p align="center">
   <a href="https://github.com/InjectiveLabs/injective-ts/tree/master/packages/sdk-ts" target="_blank"><strong>Documentation</strong></a>